What is on the 2020 U.S. election ballot?

 - Jan.
 6: Congress counts the electoral votes.
 Typically, this process formally certifies a winner.
 But if no candidate wins a majority of electors, the House votes to determine who becomes president as laid out in the United States Constitution.
 There can also be a lot of procedural challenges submitted to disqualify electors.

 - Jan.
-20: By noon on this day, the Constitution says a new presidential term begins.
+20: By noon on this day, the constitution says a new presidential term begins.
 If Congress has not yet certified a winner of the presidential election, federal law designates an acting president based on which elected officials are in office.
 If there is no president or vice president whose election has been certified by Congress, for example, the Speaker of the House becomes president.
 If there isn’t a speaker in office, the President Pro Tempore of the Senate becomes president.

 What is the electoral college?